-YARMOUTH, Maine--Retailers, some HME providers included, braced themselves for a gloomy holiday shopping season.
+YARMOUTH, Maine - Retailers, some HME providers included, have braced themselves for a gloomy holiday shopping season.

 "November has been very slow for most of the providers I've talked to," said industry consultant Jack Evans, president of Global Media Marketing in Malibu, Calif.
 "Usually November and December are big months for HME providers that have retail showrooms and then it slows down in January and February."

 With consumers expected to spend less money on gifts this year, some providers are scaling back their holiday advertising campaigns, Evans said.
 Many providers run ads year after year that encourage shoppers to "give the gift of comfort" or "give the gift of independence."
 The ads typically refer to comfort and lifestyle products like lift chairs and scooters rather than standard HME.

 But this year, providers are spending less money on holiday advertising, because they're worried they won't get their usual return on investment, according to retail consultant Robert Rodriguez.

 "They're afraid that for the cost of advertising--doing print, TV or radio ads--there's not enough cash buyers out there to make up for that price," he said.